itscodenation/curriculum-15-16/units/6-javascript1_2/README.md

 #Unit 6 - JavaScript 1.2

 ##Synopsis
 This unit starts with an introduction to strings.
-After becoming comfortable with strings students are creating their own MadLibs game.
-After mastering strings, students are introduced to conditional statements.
-ONce the student learns coditions they are about to start interacting with the user based on questions they can answer.
+After becoming comfortable with strings, students then create their own Mad Libs game.
+After mastering strings, students learn about conditional statements.
+Once students learn conditions, they start interacting with the user based on questions that users answer.

 ##Lessons